smbirch/smbirch/README.md

 Hi!
 I'm Spencer, welcome to my GitHub page.
-I work in IT and am interested in development.
+I work in IT and like coding.

 You can find me at https://www.linkedin.com/in/spencermbirch/